 This romance-filled itinerary by luxury travel company &Beyond is tailor-made for honeymooning couples.
 It could also set the scene for your dream proposal, or make a special anniversary unforgettable.
 The private tour, which lasts 11 days, starts with a scheduled flight from Kilimanjaro to remote Manyara Airstrip.
 From there, an open 4x4 safari vehicle takes you to Lake Manyara National Park, where awe-inspiring habitats range from secret woodlands to soda lakes dotted with flamingoes.

 Spend your time at the park looking for its famous tree-climbing lions.
 Later, fall asleep amidst the mahogany trees in an atmospheric stilted treehouse at &Beyond Lake Manyara Tree Lodge.
 Unique experiences are the trademark of this itinerary.
 In the Ngorongoro Conservation Area, share a gourmet picnic with your loved one on the crater floor, surrounded by wildlife and waited upon by immaculate butlers.
 In the Serengeti, stay under canvas and experience the incredible romance of a dawn hot-air balloon safari.

-Of course, a romantic vacation should ideally involve at least a few days of decadence on an idyllic shore — which is where &Beyond Mnemba Island lodge comes in.
+Of course, nothing says "I love you" like a few days of decadence on an idyllic shore — which is where &Beyond Mnemba Island lodge comes in.
 Transfer via plane and boat to this picture-perfect spot in the Zanzibar Archipelago to try your hand at scuba diving, snorkeling or fly-fishing.
 Alternatively, you can relax in your beachfront banda or sign-up for a massage overlooking the ocean.
 Many of your meals are served al fresco, in the form of beach picnics or candlelit dinners at the water’s edge.Continue to 5 of 6 below.

 05 of 06

 For Explorers: Get Out of Town, Nomad Tanzania

 Feeling the need to sign out of real life for a week?
 This itinerary from veteran travel company Nomad Tanzania is your key to escaping the rat race.
 Designed as an antidote to the pressures of modern life, it focuses on two remote areas in southern Tanzania, both of them far removed from WiFi and cell phone reception.
 Say goodbye to your work colleagues, abandon your social media accounts and rediscover your inner peace with a visit to the country’s least-visited wildernesses.